The Crux of It (read first): Nature and Nurture Entwined

 I think of feminists such as Gail Dines.
 She is a classic panderer to men’s need for victimhood status.
 I love her work on pornography and her bravery in speaking out in public, until she starts in with her ‘men are hurt tooooo’ schtick.
 She creates a false equivalency between “men are unable to form intimate relationships” (boo hoo, like they care) and the fear, degradation, erasure of personhoood, and bodily harm (and so much more) that are an ever-present danger for all women and reality for many.
 These are hardly the same.
 Men started porn, men believe they are owed porn, men demand more and more violent and truly frightening porn, and men deny the harm of porn, and thus they keep the industry surviving and thriving and expanding.
 They are not victims in this, and I don’t feel sorry for them.
 I think there is more going on than socializing to account for the enthusiastic perpetration and eroticization of atrocities such as porn.
 This is not just socialization at work.
 If this were the case, assuming that children and animals are subordinate to women, you’d posit that women would develop their own porn industry where they rape or abuse children and animals in order to assert dominance as mandated by our beloved patriarchal system.
 But women don’t do that.
 Men do, though.
 There is something in the biology that predisposes men to violence and dominance and the sick enjoyment of it.
 And somehow, I doubt a matriarchy would see men’s and women’s roles reversed.
 The few matriarchies that have existed functioned quite differently and more fairly than anything men have come up with to date.

 I think the idea is that by subscribing to a ridiculous extreme view that gender must be 100% socially constructed, feminists try to ensure that women don’t get branded as natural slaves when suggesting that men might actually be brutes or have the very real potential for brutehood from birth.
 I get it.
 Men have a hard time with logic, and I can imagine them saying something like, “so it follows that…” From a more intelligent, female perspective, I don’t think it’s in any way an inevitable conclusion to say that women are natural slaves – there is no evidence that women gravitate to slavery naturally.
 Slavery is achieved through physical, sexual and psychological violence.
+And this unnatural state is easily achieved when the targets are naturally good-tempered, empathic, and unwilling to fight back violently.
 Period.

 I think you can say that a violent nature that allows one to achieve dominance also allows one the freedom to be one’s true self, whereas behaviour enforced by a violent oppressor is not natural behaviour at all.
 That’s not to say males who are naturally inclined to be violent can’t be socialized to be better humans.
 They can – remember biology and socialization work together.
 It’s just that they’ve created a socialization process that rewards their natural qualities.